 The potential harm to CBO’s reputation of other political activities—and, therefore, the limitation that CBO needs to impose on an employee—depends on a number of factors.
-When determining whether a political activity beyond those mentioned in the previous paragraph is permitted, CBO considers the employee’s intended degree of participation, the nature of the activity, the time and place of the activity, the employee’s position at CBO, and the connection between the activity and the employee’s responsibilities at CBO.
-The potential harm to CBO generally is greater for political activities related to an employee’s area of analysis at CBO and for political activities by employees in senior positions; the potential harm is less for political activities by employees involved in the agency’s business operations (such as human resources, information technology, and acquisitions) than for employees involved in analytic projects for the Congress.
+When determining whether a specific political activity beyond those mentioned in the previous paragraph is permitted, CBO considers the employee’s intended degree of participation, the nature of the activity, the time and place of the activity, the employee’s position at CBO, and the connection between the activity and the employee’s responsibilities at CBO.
+The potential harm to CBO generally is greater for political activities related to an employee’s area of analysis at CBO and for political activities by employees in senior positions; the potential harm is less for political activities by employees involved in the agency’s business operations (such as human resources, information technology, and acquisitions) and some employees with administrative roles than for employees involved in analytic projects for the Congress.
 Even past political activities can sometimes affect the perception of the objectivity of CBO’s work on certain projects, and CBO may take those past activities into account in assigning projects to employees.

 CBO does not consider political affiliation when hiring: For any position at CBO, the agency seeks to hire the best-qualified job candidate solely on the basis of his or her fitness to perform the duties of the position.
 However, given the importance to the agency of being (and being perceived to be) free from political bias and involvement, a person’s fitness to perform the duties of most positions at CBO depends, in part, on whether the person can carry out his or her responsibilities in an objective and nonpartisan way, and also on whether that person would be perceived to be free from political bias and involvement.
 Therefore, in hiring for most positions at CBO, the agency considers whether a job candidate has been publicly associated with a political campaign, candidate, officeholder, or cause; if so, whether that job candidate would be able to carry out his or her duties objectively; and whether hiring that candidate would identify, or appear to identify, CBO with that campaign, candidate, officeholder, or cause.
-Again, the positions taken are irrelevant; rather, the potential harm for CBO comes from association with political activities.
-The magnitude of potential harm to CBO’s reputation, and therefore the weight that CBO gives to this consideration in a hiring decision, generally depends on the nature of the position at CBO and on how recent and prominent has been the job candidate’s association with political activities.
+Again, the specific positions taken are irrelevant; rather, the potential harm for CBO comes from association with political activity or public advocacy.
+The magnitude of potential harm to CBO’s reputation, and therefore the weight that CBO gives to this consideration in a hiring decision, generally depends on the nature of the position at CBO and on how recent and prominent has been the job candidate’s association with political activity or public advocacy.

 For example, a job candidate who currently holds a position in an organization focused on politics or advocacy might be disqualified because the objectivity of his or her work at CBO could be called into question.
-That problem would be especially acute if the candidate’s assignments at CBO would include analyzing policies that he or she had recently been advocating for or against.
-At the same time, it would not be practical for CBO to limit employment to people who had never been involved in political activities (including public advocacy).
+The problem would be especially acute if the candidate’s assignments at CBO would include analyzing policies that he or she had recently been advocating for or against.
+At the same time, it would not be practical for CBO to limit employment to people who had never been involved in political activity or public advocacy.
 Therefore, a job candidate who has been doing objective analysis for some time generally would not be disqualified because of earlier political associations; the length of time required for such “cooling off” depends on the significance and prominence of those associations.
 Also, candidates for senior positions are held to a higher standard than candidates for junior positions, and candidates for positions that are primarily involved in the analytic work that CBO does for the Congress are held to a higher standard than candidates for positions that are primarily involved in CBO’s business operations.